ycoroneos/LightDraw/paper/LIDR_detailed.md

 LIDR also easily allows for transparent materials, even though I did not demonstrate this ability in my demo.
 The reason for this is because all of the objects in the scene are drawn during a forward pass and each object's final color is determined in 1 pass.
+In a scene with transparent objects: first render all opaque objects, then turn on blending and render the transparent objects from back to front.

 In G buffer deferred rendering, an object's final color is the composition of its components in the G buffer.
 By the time an object is